Table of Contents

 As you can see from the table above, the lowest damage output was obtained by using multiple buffers with the same kind of buffs.
 For example, Diana+Lathel+Refi+Celia is low because Refi is the same kind of buff as Diana (both property damage).
 Diana+Lathel+Teresse+Rafina is low because Lathel is the same kind of buff as Teresse (both ATK buffs).

 The highest damage output was achieved by using a "rainbow" mix of buffers, with Refi or Diana (property damage), Lathel (ATK), Zenith (damage amplification on enemy damage received) and Rafina (damage amplification on physical damage dealt).
 Note that Refi and Diana had very similar damage output in the table above, though Refi takes the advantage if your final attacker is a multi-hit attacker (since Refi would provide a further damage boost from your final attacker's chain stacks).
+For example, Refi works very well in combination with Hikage, who has an incredible 12-hit attack.

 What this all means is that Refi can achieve better damage than Diana in some situations, but not by a big margin.
 She's a great pick for players who don't already have a +5 Diana, but only a "nice to have" for those who already have +5 Diana.